 How Do the World Golf Rankings Work?

-Golf’s major governing bodies, such as the United States Golf Association and the Professional Golfers’ Association of America, as well as hosts of the world’s four major championships, including the Royal & Ancient Club and Augusta National Golf Club accept the World Golf Rankings.
-The rankings are also accepted by the PGA Tour, the European Tour, Asian Tour, PGA Tour of Australasia, Sunshine Tour (Africa) and the Japan Golf Tour.
+Professional golf’s major governing bodies, such as the USGA and the Professional Golfers’ Association of America, as well as hosts of the four major world golf championships, including the Royal & Ancient Club and Augusta National Golf Club accept the World Golf Rankings.
+The rankings are also accepted by the PGA Tour, the European Tour, Asian Tour, PGA Tour of Australasia, DP World Tour, Sunshine Tour (Africa) and the Japan Golf Tour.

-A player’s points are divided by the number of tournaments in which he’s played during the previous two years, with a minimum of 40 tournaments necessary to achieve a ranking.
+A player’s world ranking points are divided to get an average.
+The divisor is the number of tournaments in which he’s played during the previous two years, with a minimum of 40 tournaments necessary to achieve a ranking based on average points.
 The World Golf Rankings are published each Monday after the weekend’s play is complete.

 Major Points